-Figure 5-3: Combined plotting of datasets using the OPLOT command and THICK keyword
+Figure 5-3: Combined Plotting of Datasets

 Signal Processing with SMOOTH

 A simple way to smooth out the NOISY dataset is to use IDL's SMOOTH function.
 It returns an array smoothed with a boxcar average of a specified width.